Easy Live Video using AI/ML on Top of AWS Elemental MediaLive

 Automated Verification Outcomes:

-1. Audio silence detection – based on predefined volume threshold
+1. Audio silence detection – based on a predefined volume threshold.

-2. Logo verification – Known logos from images is well suited for Convolutional Neural Networks (CNN) based ML models.
+2. Logo verification – Known logos from images are well suited for Convolutional Neural Networks (CNN) based ML models.
 Object detection models have been created using Amazon Rekognition Custom Labels.

-4. Character/ person identification: Whether this video is showing the correct person or actor.
-For verifying this, the face image extraction feature of Amazon Rekognition to look for person/ actors on screen can be leveraged along with Rekognition Custom Labels to train a model to recognize a specific show/ program.
+4. Character/person identification: Whether this video shows the correct person or actor.
+For verifying this, the face image extraction feature of Amazon Rekognition to look for persons/ actors on screen can be leveraged along with Rekognition Custom Labels to train a model to recognize a specific show/ program.

 Written By,